Unsupported operand type(s) for +: 'int' and 'str'

 Understanding and Resolving 'Unsupported operand type(s) for +: 'int' and 'str'' in Python

-This article explains the common Python error 'Unsupported operand type(s) for +: 'int' and 'str'', why it occurs, and provides practical solutions to fix it.
+This article explains the common Python error 'Unsupported operand type(s) for +: 'int' and 'str'', why it occurs, and provides practical solutions to effectively handle type mismatches when performing operations.

 age = 30